Exchange Rates

 Argentina

-If you would like to understand more about the Argentine economy, both its history and the current situation, we recommend reading this article written by Swoop's Product & Partnerships Manager, David.
+If you would like to understand more about the Argentine economy, both its history and the current situation, we recommend reading this article written by Swoop's Patagonia's Product & Partnerships Manager, David.

 David is half Argentine and has spent many years living in and exploring Argentina.